Biography

 Kinoshita Tomio was active from 1923 to 2014.
 They were associated with the Sōsaku-hanga movement.

 Kinoshita Tomio's work was shaped by the Sōsaku-hanga tradition in Japanese woodblock printmaking.
-Sōsaku-hanga: The "creative prints" movement (c.
+Sōsaku-hanga: ## What is sōsaku-hanga?
+Sōsaku-hanga (創作版画, "creative prints") was a twentieth-century Japanese print movement defined by a single commitment: the artist must design, carve, and print every work alone.

-Original prints by Kinoshita Tomio can be found in collections including Art Institute of Chicago, Fine Arts Museums of San Francisco, Harvard Art Museums, Honolulu Museum of Art.
+Original prints by Kinoshita Tomio can be found in collections including Art Institute of Chicago, Harvard Art Museums, Minneapolis Institute of Art, Honolulu Museum of Art.

 Three Masks (Kamen 3)